PiotrWojcik97/EventDiaryPHPBackend/README.md

 1. In VS Code right click somewhere in php file.
 2. click in showed options: "PHP Server: Serve project"
 3. after finishing of testing PHP do the same however with: "PHP Server: Stop server".
+**Important note**
+MySQL server is required to be also run for full functionality.

 ## How to configure local environment